Gluten Free Pappardelle with Mushroom Cream Sauce and Veal Meatballs

 Use a roasting pan with a rack.
 Mist the rack with cooking spray and set the tenderloins with space between for the air to circulate.
 Drape fresh parsley over the top and insert an oven safe thermometer in the thickest part of the largest tenderloin.

-If you don’t have a probe (oven safe) thermometer, then roast for 20 minutes per pound and check often with an instant read.
+If you don’t have a probe (oven safe) thermometer, then roast for 20 minutes per pound and check with an instant read.

 When the internal temperature reaches 140° (pink in the center) remove from the oven and tent with foil.
 If you like it more well done, then let it go a little longer, up to 150°.
 Allow the roast to rest covered for at least 10 minutes to redistribute the juices.

-Notes ♪♫ A packaged tenderloin will usually weigh between 2 to 2.5 lbs.
-If you purchased a larger piece, you are likely to find that the package actually contains 2 smaller tenderloins.
-For small households you can cook one and freeze the other.
+Notes ♪♫ A single tenderloin will usually weigh between 1 and 1¼ lbs.
+If your package weighs more, you will likely find that it actually contains 2 smaller tenderloins.
+For a small family you can separate the 2 tenderloins, cook one and freeze the other.

 Print This Post Print This Post